-PLAYGROUP WILL LAUNCH ON THURSDAY 29TH AUGUST 2019 – A WEEKLY SESSION WILL BE HELD ON THURSDAYS FROM 9.30AM-11.30AM
+PLAYGROUP WILL LAUNCH ON THURSDAY 29TH AUGUST 2019 – A WEEKLY SESSION WILL BE HELD ON WEDNESDAYS FROM 9.30AM-11.30AM

 Early childhood education is proven to improve the educational outcomes for children in future learning.
 Providing a quality early childhood program at minimal cost in the Redfern area to Aboriginal children will support improved educational and learning outcomes.
 Having Early Childhood qualified educators facilitating the program who are partnering with local community members/organisations will provide families with support, mentoring and resourcing.

 - To work in partnership with the ACS Committee to ensure an informed and culturally sensitive program delivery.

 - To provide a quality early learning program for children and families within the Redfern and inner city community.

 - To create a culturally safe early childhood space.